What is final pay?

 - redundancy pay.

-How to calculate final pay for Australian employees
+How to calculate final pay

 Annual leave payout

-Annual leave accumulates throughout the year from an employee’s first day.
-If they resign or you terminate their employment, their unused annual leave may form part of their final pay.
-Usually, this would be paid at the employee’s base rate of pay for the hours they ordinarily would have worked during a period of annual leave up to 38 hours per week.
+Employees are entitled to have their annual leave paid at the correct rate under relevant legislation.
 However, they may be entitled to more than this, depending on what’s written in their modern award, registered agreement or employment contract.
 Generally, the base rate of pay does not include the following payments:

 - penalties